kubeflow/katib/docs/proposals/metrics-collector.md

 2. For PytorchJob, the metrics collector sidecar is injected into master template.
 3. For TfJob, the metrics collector sidecar is injected into master template if master exists.
 Otherwise, the sidecar is injected into worker template with 0 index.

-After injecting, the sidecar collects metrics of the master and then store them on the persistent layer (e.x. katib-manager and metadata server).
+After injecting, the sidecar collects metrics of the master and then store them on the persistent layer (e.x. katib-db-manager and metadata server).

 ### Metric Collector